markkelnar/hgv/provisioning/roles/nginx/templates/nas/wp/www/sites/dashboard/GETTINGSTARTED.md

 * bin/ - A place for extra scripts used during provisioning of the Vagrant and WordPress'.
 * hgv_data/ -- User owned data.
 Gets shared/mounted with the Vagrant.
  * sites/ -- Directory containing each WordPress.
- * config/ -- User owned configuration files, example, custom-sites.yml files used for provisioning sites and domains.
+ * config/ -- User owned configuration files
+ *   sites/ -- User owned WordPress configurations, foo.yml, used for provisioning sites and domains.
+ *   provisioning/ansible.yml -- User owned extra variables imported during vagrant up to the ansible provisioning playbook.
 * provisioning/ -- The ansible provisioning code.
 Do not edit.
  * default-install.yml -- The configuration for the default installed sites and domains.
 Do not edit.